8 Best Renters Insurance Companies in California of 2026

 Tornadoes

-In Los Angeles County, tornadoes are a risk and are more likely to happen between November through January.
+In Los Angeles County, tornadoes are a risk and more likely to happen between November and January.

 The cities with the most recorded tornadoes include Long Beach, South Los Angeles, and South Whittier.